tuantrankim/docker/README.md

 Docker=====>Docker Hub========>Docker
 ### Install docker
 In Windows : HyperV and Container Windows feauture must be enabled.
+WSL 2 installation is incomplete message: click on the link to update Linux kernel

 ### Create new project and open vs code
 mkdir hello-docker